BenKang34/LACountyHomelessness/README.md

 ![dataflow](https://github.com/BenKang34/LACountyHomelessness/blob/master/images/dataflow.png)

-## Part III : Homeless Measures
+## Part III : Homeless People Measures
 This section describes all measures available for investigation on our dashboard.
-V-1 refers to measures we extracted from the existing dataset.
-V-2 are new ratio measures we created based on the existing data.
-V-3 is an aggregated measure computed from measures in V2.
+III-1 refers to measures we extracted from the existing dataset.
+III-2 are new ratio measures we created based on the existing data.
+III-3 is an aggregated measure computed from measures in V2.

-###V-1 Homeless Count Measures (Existing, 15)
+### III-1 Homeless Count Measures (Existing, 15)
 Total Homeless People
 Total Unsheltered People
 Total Unsheltered People(Log10 Scale)